REMOTE JOBS FOR PREGNANT WOMEN

 Anyone can create and sell handmade items on a site like Etsy.
 But turning an Etsy shop into more than a side hustle?
 Well, that’s another story.
 One that requires entrepreneurial drive, serious dedication, and – quite frequently – a capital investment.

 So if you have a creative streak, consider starting a freelance graphic design business instead.
+The need for graphic designers specializing in branding is especially high.
+There are thousands of companies looking to hire a logo designer on a daily basis.
 You’ll find it easier, more cost-efficient, and more scalable.

 Best of all?
 A freelance career in graphic design can be quite lucrative.
-When you combine the high demand for designers with the wide range of potential projects – logos, t-shirts, and websites, just to name a few – you’ve got a recipe for success.
+When you combine the high demand for designers with the wide range of potential projects – logo design, t-shirts, and websites, just to name a few – you’ve got a recipe for success.

-If you know how to create nice-looking designs and you have some creative direction, you have enough to get started down this exciting career path.
+If you know how to create nice-looking designs, you are familiar with the latest logo design trends and you have some creative direction, you have enough to get started down this exciting career path.
+Whether you design a poster or make other stunning visuals, make sure to have a portfolio so that job providers can assess your skills and talent.

 What do you need to get started?
 Easy: a high-speed internet connection, a quality headset, a can-do attitude, and solid verbal communication skills.